Disaster Medicine Handbook: A Quick Reference

 Our goal with this project is to create a community where we can learn from one another, share experiences and ideas, and engage in conversation.
 Our content is always changing and getting updated

-Get in touch!
+Get in touch by engaging with our forum!
 Tell us what content is missing.
 Better yet, write a chapter for us!
 Or just tell us whether or not you’re enjoying the resource.
 We’d love to hear from you.

 Who We Are